rahnamaj22/bionic-epub/README.md

 ---

-**Disclaimer:** Please note that the Bionic Reading technique might not be suitable for all types of reading materials or for all readers.
-Always consider your audience and the nature of the text before applying this technique.

 # DISCLAIMER

 This project is intended strictly for educational and personal testing purposes.
 It is not affiliated with, endorsed by, or connected to Bionic Reading® or any other third-party.
 This project does not use any of Bionic Reading®'s proprietary software, APIs, or copyrighted material.